TobySuch/Shifter/README.md

 ```
 4. Once the containers are running, you should be able to access the site in your web browser at `127.0.0.1:8000`.
 By default, the admin user will automatically be created and you will be able to log in using the credentials you entered in the .env.dev file.

-If you would like to this project, please read the [contributing guidelines](CONTRIBUTING.md) for more information.
+If you would like contribute to this project, please read the [contributing guidelines](CONTRIBUTING.md) for more information.